georgemcarlson/generative_fiction/README.md

 # Overview:
-Generate a novel work of fiction from a prompt to write a high-level outline for a book.
+Generate a full-length work of fiction from a prompt to write a high-level outline for a book.

 ## Credits: